 Go to Google Drive and open the desired file.

 Then select the file that you would like to share…

 Use your preferred settings to share the documents with all your team members.
-If you want to know more about how to share your documents and in what different ways you can share with them, check out our blog post on Top 10 ways to work with people not using G Suite.
+If you want to know more about how to share your documents and in what different ways you can share with them, check out our blog post on Top 10 ways to work with people not using Google Workspace (formerly G Suite).